-Health Impact Assessment (HIA) provides decision-makers with information about how any policy, program or project may affect the health of people.
+Health Impact Assessment (HIA) provides decision-makers with information about how any policy, program or project may affect community health and wellbeing.
 The Oregon Public Health Division's Health Impact Assessment initiative focuses on building our collective capacity to evaluate the health effects of projects and policies, and to provide the information to decision makers.

 *All meetings 9:30-11:00 a.m.
 Meeting locations TBD.

 News and Events

 - August 2013- HIA stories from the field